 Award winning Krazy Kat Theatre Company performed her work in “What’s The Difference?” directed by Noel Greig which toured schools in the South East.
 This was followed by a project sponsored by Free2BMe, directed by Darren Cheek addressing homophobia for young adults in London.

 “My Friend Lester”, directed by Karen Spicer, is a musical drama exploring the enigmatic relationship between Billie Holiday and her favourite saxophonist Lester Young.
-The show has enjoyed totally sold out runs at The Malborough Theatre, The Jive Monkey and The Dukebox Theatre Brighton.
+The show has enjoyed sold out runs at The Malborough Theatre, The Jive Monkey and The Dukebox Theatre Brighton in 2015.

-In 2015 “My Friend Lester” returned to the Brighton Festival to celebrate Billie Holidays 100th birthday with a live band and received five star reviews.
+In 2016 “My Friend Lester” returned to the Brighton Festival to celebrate Billie Holidays 100th birthday with a live band and received five star reviews.
+Performances in Merlin Theatre, Frome-Wightman Theatre Shrewsbury & Jermyn Street Theatre London 2017.

 For press, booking & more information visit www.myfriendlester.com